Drug Calculation Review

 What Is the Nurses’ Role in Drug Calculations and Administration?

-Nurses remain the most trusted profession for a reason, and nurses are often pillars of patient care in several healthcare settings.
+Nurses remain the most trusted profession for a reason.
+They are often pillars of patient care in several healthcare settings.
 Patients turn to nurses for guidance, education, and support.
-While there is no specific guideline for the nurses’ role in drug calculations in particular, here are some suggestions to provide quality care for patients and to ensure your competence in drug calculations (1,2,3,4).
+While there are no specific guidelines for nurses’ role in drug calculations, here are some suggestions for providing quality care for patients and ensuring your competence in drug calculations (1,2,3,4).

-• Know where your medications are at all times.
-Oftentimes, with patient care, especially in hectic care settings, you can lose sight of your work computer, medications, syringes, and other supplies needed to administer a medication.
+- Know where your medications are at all times.
+Patient care, especially in hectic settings, can often cause you to lose sight of your work computer, medications, syringes, and other supplies needed to administer a medication.

-• Be aware of your surroundings.
+- Be aware of your surroundings.
 Things can move very fast in health care, and medication errors are very common.
 If you notice that someone is talking to you when you are performing a drug calculation, consider asking them not to speak to you until you are finished with the drug calculation.
-If they are a fellow nurse or provider, they can also double-check your medication calculation as well.
+If they are a fellow nurse or provider, they can also double-check your medication calculation.

-• Make sure you are familiar with the medications you are administering.
-Dosing is one thing, but there are several medications to be familiar with as well.
+- Make sure you are familiar with the medications you are administering.
+Dosing is one thing, but there are several medications to be familiar with.
 Keep up to date with your pharmacological knowledge as much as possible to be aware of any red flags in dosage or administration.

-• Stay up to date on the latest training on dosing and medication administration from your organization and continuing nursing education if applicable.
+- Stay current on your organization’s latest training on dosing and medication administration and, if applicable, continuing nursing education.

-• Review the EHR with every patient for their allergies and health history.
-Charts can look similar, so make sure you are charting and documenting the correct patient when you are caring for them.
+- Review the EHR with every patient for their allergies and health history.
+Charts can look similar, so ensure you are charting and documenting the correct patient when caring for them.
 Use your EHR’s dosing calculator if provided, but also confirm with your calculations as well since you are the one administering the medication.

 How can nurses identify if there is a possible error in a drug calculation?

-Unfortunately, it is not possible to look at the patient and notice an error in drug calculation immediately.
-Some medication errors might never show any visible clinical symptoms in the patient, whereas some other medication dosing errors can be fatal for the patient.
-It is important to monitor your patient’s health and see how they are responding to the medication.
+Unfortunately, looking at the patient and noticing an error in drug calculation immediately is impossible.
+Some medication errors might never show any visible clinical symptoms in the patient, whereas some other medication dosing errors can be fatal.
+Monitoring your patient’s health and seeing how they respond to the medication is essential.

-If you know you have made an error in drug calculation and administered the incorrect dose to the patient, monitor the patient, explain the situation to the patient, and then follow your workplace’s protocol on incident safety and reporting.
+If you know you have made an error in drug calculation and administered the incorrect dose, monitor the patient, explain the situation to the patient, and then follow your workplace’s protocol on incident safety and reporting.

 What should patients know about drug calculations?